 Various Base Station (BS) Antennas

-Characterize the antenna array elements through measurements and simulations
+Characterize the antenna array elements through measurements and simulations of dozens of mobile base station antennas.

 - Utilized a large non-reflective open antenna range for far-field testing.
-Due to the large size of the arrays, a sufficiently large distance between the antenna and the receiving horn antenna had to be provisioned.
+Due to the large size of the antenna arrays, a sufficiently large distance between the antenna and the receiving horn antenna had to be provisioned.
 The horn antenna had to be calibrated for that distance.

 - Built a heavy-duty remote-controlled rotating antenna stand for high-precision automated antenna pattern measurement process.